geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 ```
 .
 In this equation, the right hand side (rhs) ($A(x)x-b$ or $-F$) will be exactly
 zero when $x$ is the exact solution to the nonlinear problem.
 Therefore this is also called the
-residual. $J$ is called the Jacobian, which is a derivative matrix.
+residual. $J$ is called the Jacobian, which is a derivative matrix for $A$.
 In our simple example,
 this would just be the derivative.
 So we now solve for $\delta x$ instead of $x$:

 ```{math}